 There are a lot of mixed reviews of Ethiopian Airlines on the internet.
 I was very curious to experience their Cloud Nine product myself.
-I already flew economy class with Ethiopian so I knew what to expect and I was prepared for the crappy airport in Addis Ababa.
+I already flew economy class with Ethiopian so I knew what to expect and I was prepared for the crowded and dirty airport in Addis Ababa.

-We arrived in Vienna and after the passengers boarded, I chose to sit in front, where the sound of my IFE system worked fine.
-I was lucky business class was not full…
+We arrived in Vienna and after the passengers boarded, I chose to sit in front, where the sound of my IFE worked fine.

 Here’s a quick overview of the basic amenity kit Ethiopian has to offer, including Ethiopian water.
 They offer green, yellow and red kits.